calipho-sib/nextprot-user-stories/doc/user-stories.md

 ## Development cycle and coordination between feature writers and java coders (TODO, TOTHINK)

-There are a list of step definition that are already mapped to java code in this repository.
+There is a list of step definitions already mapping java code in this repository.
-They are accessible through auto-completion when writing `scenario`
+They are accessible through auto-completion when writing future `scenario`.

-When new steps are created, new handlers must be provided by a developer to execute the step with `cucumber`.
+When new steps are created, it is not executable by `cucumber` and the java logic will have to be written by a developer.

 # General step definitions

-Here are a list of defined step definition that should be reuse anywhere it is indicated
+Here are a few already defined step definitions that should be reuse anywhere it is indicated:

-## Navigation
+## Url navigation

 - I navigate to url "<url>": goto url defined in quoted value
 - I navigate to url of nextprot "<alias to an url>" : goto url defined in quoted alias defined in `features.properties`

-## Interacting with page
+## Page interaction

 - I click on link text "link_name": clicking on a link by name (ex: `Login`)
 - I click on link id "link_id": clicking on a link by id (ex: `copyright` in nextprot-api page)

-## Assertion
+## Assertion testing

 - the page source should contain text(s) "text or data table texts" : the page source will be searched against single (multiple) text(s)
 - the page source should match pattern(s) "pattern or data table patterns": the page source will be matched against single (multiple) pattern(s)
 - the page title should be "<expected title>": the page title have to be equalled to the expected title
 - I "<should or should not>" be logged to nextprot

+# Tutorial

-# Tutorial: create a first scenario
+## Create a first scenario

 There is a new hidden service `https://dev-api.nextprot.org/entry-gene-names.json` returning the map of all neXtProt entry accessions and their associated gene names.

-Create a new file "/api/playground-api.feature" and write one scenario that tests that the service returns the following entries:
+Create a new file "tutorial.feature" and write one scenario that tests that the service returns the following entries:
 ```
 "NX_P04156" : [ "PRNP" ]
 "NX_F7VJQ1" : [ "PRNP" ]